AriaFallah/blog/hugo/content/post/why-use-flow.md

 ## Going Deeper

-These are some of the most common benefits, which you might be used to from other statically typed languages.
-There's a few more, but listing them all would be a bit excessive.
-If you're thinking, "that's it?", the rabbit hole goes much much deeper.d
+There's a few more common benefits that I'm probably forgetting, but the above examples cover most of them.
+If you're thinking, "that's it?", the rabbit hole goes much much deeper.

-[Giulio Canti](https://github.com/gcanti) has written quite a few articles on the more advanced things that you can do with flow that gives it a level of expressiveness that allows you to do be certain of much more than just variable types, parameter types, and return types.
+[Giulio Canti](https://github.com/gcanti) has written quite a few articles on the more advanced things that you can do with flow that allow you to do be certain of much more than just variable types, parameter types, and return types.

-* You can use types to check if code has been validated in [Phantom Types with Flow](https://medium.com/@gcanti/phantom-types-with-flow-828aff73232b#.su86baahz)
+* You can use types to check if user input has been validated in [Phantom Types with Flow](https://medium.com/@gcanti/phantom-types-with-flow-828aff73232b#.su86baahz)
 * You can create types with built in constraints in [Refinement Types with Flow](https://medium.com/@gcanti/refinements-with-flow-9c7eeae8478b#.e2ik0oqgs)
 * You can create higher kinded types in [Higher Kinded Types with Flow](https://medium.com/@gcanti/higher-kinded-types-in-flow-275b657992b7#.1oa0j4u1a)
 * You can express the side effects of your code as types in [The Eff Monad Implemented in Flow](https://medium.com/@gcanti/the-eff-monad-implemented-in-flow-40803670c3eb#.i067byfnq)